ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

 This archive will contain at least:
 * `stdout.txt`: stdout and stderr combined from the experiment run
 * `errors.txt`: a summary of key errors if the experiment did not succeed (status is 'partial' or 'failure')

+For the 'running' pings during execution, `stdout.txt` will be the only file.
+Each time the complete output from the start of the run will be submitted, so any previously sent file can be replaced.

 If the experiment was successful, there will be some additional metadata files:
 * `outputs-default-plots.csv` lists the plots produced in the order defined by the protocol.